MasqueradeSW/Tournment/README.md

 ### 6.1 Tardiness

-Each players have 30 minutes after the scheduled time to have 4 players in the server and readied up.
+Each players have 30 minutes after the scheduled time to be in the game and readied up.
 The standard penalty for failure will be a forfeit loss of the match.